by Michael Botur

 You unlock your cellphone, aim and extend it like a slingshot.

-Anton speaks through his rectangle over a steaming plate of ravioli and cheesy pasta sauce.
-He’s leading his cable into the fibre splicing station now that the shareholders permitted a loan of two mil to free up leasing of equipment to get the tunnel dug ahead of schedule and Anton’s company securing government partnership to convince a quorum of ratepayers to–
+Anton speaks through the computer screen over a steaming plate of ravioli and cheesy pasta sauce.
+He’s leading his cable into the fibre splicing station now that the shareholders have permitted a loan of two mil to lease a borer imported from Germany to get the tunnel dug ahead of schedule and Anton’s company’s next step will be to report to a committee of stakeholders who –

 ‘Stop.
 Just stop.’